Skip to contents

 Next we identify the data columns, which contain the string “Intensity.”
 The example data file is from a multi-PTM study and the data in this table are from just the phosphorylation pulldown (other tables are for other PTM types).
 The optimal pulldown columns are straightforward to identify by the pulldown strings present in the sample names, “pTyr” in this case.
 They are also identifiable by zooming out and looking at the patterns of missing data, the optimal pulldowns, as a group, have the least missing data.
 The second step is to select colums that have “pTyr.”

 These data have technical replicates, which means that the same samples were run twice.
 Due to the stochastic selection of peptides for detection, the pattern of missing values is slightly different between technical replicates.
-We therefore merge the technical replicates taking the value of either replicate where it’s missing in the other, and averaging values detected in both, using the function, merge2cols().
+We therefore merge the technical replicates taking the value of either replicate where it’s missing in the other, and averaging values detected in both, using the PTMsToPathways function merge2cols().

 Key for column names